 5. Jeffrey Dahmer: He committed his first murder at 18

 Jeffrey Dahmer committed his first murder in 1978, when he was just 18.
 He would go on killing until his arrest in 1991, after an African American man escaped his clutches and hailed down police near Milwaukee, Wisconsin.
 When the victim led police back to his captor’s apartment, they discovered photographs of dismembered bodies, the severed heads and genitalia of several other men and a tub full of acid that Dahmer had used to dispose of some of his 17 victims.

 Dahmer had lived a shiftless life, dropping out of college and the Army and living with various family members before being kicked out by his grandmother and settling in the Milwaukee apartment.
 Three years before his 1991 arrest—and with several murders already under his belt—Dahmer was convicted of drugging and sexually molesting a young teenager.
-But he was released after serving only a year, continuing his killing binge, which focused almost entirely on young, non-white men.
+After serving only a year, he was released and continuing his killing binge, which focused almost entirely on young, non-white men.